EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 Fill in text here about how to write good user guides and tutorials following TH link advice (HW will find and write!)

-## Labels

-Fill in text about different labels that can be used within the Toolbox depending on what people want to contribute.
-(ie making use of the goodfirst issue label as a new contributor etc. )